 A wide choice of meeting and conference venues

 Our Tel Aviv discovery started with the Hilton Tel Aviv, located in the heart of Independence Park, on the shores of the Mediterranean Sea.
 The hotel has undergone a complete makeover and looks fabulous once again.
-The building now houses two hotels: the lower floors are the Hilton Hotel but for their upmarket VISTA brand you need to take the elevator to the highest floor for a truly luxury and authentic service experience.
-Also the ‘inhouse’ convention centre is impressive and ideal for smaller conferences.
-According to our partner Eshet, this hotel has offered great value for the Brazilian and the US markets as well as of top delegations that are looking for a high-class experience
+The building now houses two hotels.Hilton Hotel is located in the lower floors.
+However, for their upmarket VISTA brand you need to take the elevator to the highest floor for a truly luxury and authentic service experience.
+Additionally, the ‘inhouse’ convention centre is impressive and ideal for smaller conferences.
+According to our partner Eshet, this hotel has offered great value for the Brazilian and the US markets as well as of top delegations that are looking for a high-class experience.

 Dining with locals

 Eatwith is the world’s largest community for authentic food experiences with locals.
 They connect hand-selected local hosts with travellers seeking unique, immersive experiences.
 Whether they’re home cooks, food-lovers, MasterChefs, or Michelin-starred chefs, Eatwith hosts all share one special ingredient: a passion for bringing people together through food.
 You can book your seat at the table and join other travellers or locals for dinner.
 Additionally, you can book one or multiple venues for groups and incentives.
 Furthermore,